South African Airways: Financial difficulties and bankruptcy: 2012–2020

-On 21 August 2020, The Department of Public Enterprises (DPE) appointed Rand Merchant Bank to help with negotiations with private entities interested in buying into the country's insolvent national carrier, which needs at least R10 billion to resume operations.
+On 21 August 2020, The Department of Public Enterprises (DPE) appointed Rand Merchant Bank to help with negotiations with private entities interested in buying into the country's insolvent national carrier, which needed at least R10 billion to resume operations.
 On 30 September the airline announced that it was suspending all operations until critical funding could be agreed.

 In September 2020, SAA suspended all flight operations as the Business Rescue Practitioners placed the airline under "care and maintenance" until further funding could be sourced.

-In October 2020, the South African government said it was looking for partners in its efforts to bail- out the airline.
+In October 2020, the South African government said it was looking for partners in its efforts to bail out the airline.
 On 28 October 2020, the South African government bailed SAA out with R10.5 billion in order to implement the turnaround strategy.
 During 2020, the airline returned 4 Airbus A319s, all of its 10 A320s, all of its 6 A330-200s, 4 A330-300s, 3 A340-300s, 3 A340-600s, and all 4 new A350-900s to their respective lessors.
 Both Boeing 737 Freighters also left the fleet in early 2020, ending a long history of dedicated freighter operations at the airline.

 As of February 2021, the South African government was in talks with three potential investors to revive the airline and resume operations, with a massively-reduced workforce.
-The South African treasury reported that the airline had incurred a total loss of R32 billion (US$ 2.1 billion) between 2008 and 2020.
-The Mail and Guardian estimated that the airline had received a total of R60 billion (US$ 4 billion) in government guarantees.
+The South African treasury reported that the airline had incurred a total loss of R32 billion (US$2.1 billion) between 2008 and 2020.
+The Mail and Guardian estimated that the airline had received a total of R60 billion (US$4 billion) in government guarantees.

 Relaunch: 2021–present

 In June 2021, the South African government relinquished its controlling stake in the airline.
 After extensive talks with potential investors, they selected the Takatso Consortium.
-The Consortium will own 51% of the airline, while the government maintains a 49% stake.
-The Consortium involves Harith General Partners and Global Airways.
+The consortium was to own 51% of the airline, while the government maintains a 49% stake.
+The consortium involves Harith General Partners and Global Airways.
 Harith General Partners is chaired by South Africa's former deputy finance minister, Jabulani Moleketi.
-In the address in which he announced the takeover, Pravin Gordhan, the Minister of Public Enterprises, revealed that SAA will receive a R3 billion boost in investment from the new partners.
+In the address in which he announced the takeover, Pravin Gordhan, the Minister of Public Enterprises, revealed that SAA would receive a R3 billion boost in investment from the new partners.

 In an interview on 26 November 2021, Gordhan reiterated that the South African government still expects to complete the transaction with the Takatso Consortium in early 2022, despite the ongoing COVID-19 pandemic.

 In October 2022, SAA expanded its fleet with the addition of 2 Airbus A320-200 and added new routes from Johannesburg to Victoria Falls, Zimbabwe, Malawi and Windhoek, Namibia.

+On 31 October 2023, SAA resumed services to São Paulo in Brazil, the first intercontinental route to be flown by the airline since the start of the pandemic.
+SAA also resumed flights to Perth, Australia in April 2024.
+Since relaunching, South African Airways has increased the frequency of their Perth bound flights to 4 weekly flights, increasing to 5 by late January 2025.